 For information contact M.P.Ac.
 Program Director

-- Graduates will be well grounded in all aspects of personal financial planning, including income tax and estate planning, retirement planning, investment allocation and risk management
+- Graduates will be well grounded in personal financial planning.

 - Graduates will have the ability to perform basic research on tax planning issues.

 - Completed application form accompanied by a fifty-dollar nonrefundable application fee.